haskell/haddock/doc/markup.rst

 then Haddock behaves as if the set of entities re-exported from ``B`` and ``C`` had been listed explicitly in the export list [#notImplemented]_.

 ..
-Was this ever implemented?
-Perhaps this part of the docs should just be removed until it is implemented.
+Comment: was this ever implemented?
+Perhaps this part of the docs should just be removed until it is implemented?

 .. [#notImplemented] This is not implemented at the time of writing (Haddock version 2.17.3 with GHC 8.0.2).
 At the moment, Haddock